rahmatrdn/clean-architecture/example-laravel/README.md

-# Example Laravel - Clean Architecture
+# Example Laravel - Clean Architecture (REST API Service)

 This project demonstrates how to implement **Clean Architecture** principles in a **Laravel 12** application.